Top 10 Most Basic SQL Commands To Know - Qiling

 INNER JOIN Students ON School.studentID = Attendence.AttendenceID;

-When you have multiple tables (here2 ), then the first table is the left table, and the second one is the right table.
-You can thus create a query from multiple tables once.
+When you have multiple tables, the first table is considered the left table and the second one is the right table, allowing you to create a query from both tables simultaneously.

 The syntax for Left Join Command